-We audited the accompanying financial statements of Bowie State University Foundation, Inc. (Foundation), which comprise the Statement of Financial Position as of June 30, 2022, the related Statements of Activities, Functional Expenses, and Cash Flows for the year then ended, and the related notes to the financial statements.
+We audited the accompanying financial statements of Bowie State University Foundation, Inc. (Foundation), which comprise the Statements of Financial Position as of June 30, 2023 and 2022, the related Statements of Activities, Functional Expenses, and Cash Flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Foundation as of June 30, 2022 and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Foundation as of June 30, 2023 and 2022 and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.